microsoft/health-architectures/FHIR/FHIRExportwithAnonymization/README.md

 1. Launch **PowerShell** on your machine.
 Keep PowerShell open until the end of this tutorial.
 If you close and reopen, you may need to run these commands again.

-2. Make sure PowerShell is run in the correct directiory
+2. Make sure PowerShell is run in the correct directory

    ```powershell
    cd health-architectures/FHIRExportQuickStart